WillLiang918/Superbook/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Post Model and JSON API (.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1, I will implement user signup and authentication from scratch.
+I will setup a JSON API for Posts.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Post CRUD (.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Users should be able to visit other users' show pages and create Posts.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Comments (1 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds comments to the Posts.
+Comments should nest arbitrarily deep.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Friends (1 day)

-Using quill.js, allow for complex styling of notes.
+Phase 4 adds the ability to friend other users.
+Make FriendRequest model as well as a Friendship model which are user self joins.
+(Note: Using 2 models as opposed to status column in 1 to speed up friend lookup)
+Introduce feed based on most recent friend posts.
 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Photos and Likes (2 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 introduces Photos and Likes for comments, photos, and posts as a polymorphic association.
+Also, comments should be polymorphic as well on both posts and photos.
+Add avatar, and timeline background to User.

 [Details][phase-five]

+### Phase 6: Notifications and Messages (3 days)

+Phase 6 add notifications for user activity, (i.e. likes and comments), and live chat.
+Implement messaging via web sockets.
+Add chat sidebar and list of online users (also handled by web socket controller).
+Add unread message notifications which disappear on click.

+[Details][phase-six]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 7: Multiple Accounts and Seed Data (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 7 makes it possible for users to toggle between different accounts.
+Make 1 account the primary account and have secondary accounts reference this.
+Add destroy hook on primary account to promote secondary account.

+[Details][phase-seven]

 ### Bonus Features (TBD)
+- [ ] Groups and Events
-- [ ] Prettify transitions
+- [ ] People You May Know
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Infinite scroll for feed
+- [ ] Tag Photos
+- [ ] Photo facial recognition
-- [ ] Changelogs for Notes
+- [ ] Check-Ins
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Privacy Features
-- [ ] Multiple sessions
+- [ ] Video Chat

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md
+[phase-seven]: ./docs/phases/phase7.md